5 Unique Travel Destinations Worthy of Your Travel Bucket List

 I know, I know, but where to go?
 Traveling can be so expensive, but not to worry, we’re here to share all of the secrets from the most exclusive resorts to the best budget-friendly secrets that this beautiful earth withholds.

-Here are our top five unique travel destinations to explore in 2018.
+Here are our top five unique travel destinations to explore this year.

 Situated off the south-eastern coast of Australia, Tasmania is a truly beautiful adventure destination.
 The island province boasts luscious rainforests and tranquil lakes, with almost 40% of the island designated as protected land or wildlife nature reserve.